Policy last updated

-- The Environment Protection Authority's (EPA) school-specific resource air quality and outdoor activity: guide for schools and early childhood (published 24 March 2021).
+- The Environment Protection Authority's (EPA) school-specific resource (published 24 March 2021).

-- Asthma Australia provides information and resources on air and the potential impacts on people living with asthma.
+- Asthma Australia provides and the potential impacts on people living with asthma.

 - The Department of Health provides information on the use of P2 and N95 face masks in fire affected areas, including instructions on how to fit masks properly.
-Refer to the Bushfires – Guidelines for use of face factsheet.
+Refer to the factsheet.

-- EPA provides information and guidance on , air quality categories and general health , the impact of smoke and your and factsheets in languages other than English about smoke and fire .
+- EPA provides information and guidance on , , the impact of and .